White Teatfish (Sea Cucumber) (2020)

 Northern Territory

-White Teatfish have been caught in the Northern Territory outside of the Trepang Fishery under a single special research permit, but the resultant catch information is also confidential.
+White Teatfish have been caught in the Northern Territory outside of the Trepang Fishery under a single special research permit.
 Exploratory fishing undertaken through this permit was subject to stringent harvest and reporting conditions.

 There are no accounts, formal or otherwise, of the harvest of White Teatfish by charter boat clients, Indigenous fishers or recreational fishers in the Northern Territory.
 The small, sporadic and exploratory commercial harvest of White Teatfish in this jurisdiction means that there is insufficient information available to confidently classify the status of this stock.